What Is a Digital Rolodex?

 Search that actually works.
 You should be able to type a company name, a tag, or a phrase from a note and surface the right contact quickly.
 If finding a contact requires browsing through pages of records, the system is not organized well enough to be useful.

 Interaction history.
-When a colleague handled a relationship before you, you should be able to see what was discussed and what was agreed, without having to ask them.
-When you are preparing for a meeting, you should be able to open the contact and see the last three touchpoints in under a minute.
-The history makes the relationship portable.
+When a colleague handled a relationship before you, you should be able to see what was discussed and what was agreed without having to ask them.
+The history makes the relationship portable across team members.

 How teams use a digital rolodex differently than individuals